vaibhavchau37/vaibhav-personal-portfolio/README.md

 #### 1. Build Errors

 **Error:** `ReferenceError: document is not defined`
 - **Solution:** This has been fixed in the latest version.
-Make sure you're using the updated code.
+The issue was caused by the GoogleTagManager component trying to access the document object during SSR.
+The component has been removed from the layout to prevent this error.

 **Error:** `next is not recognized as an internal or external command`
 ```bash